Indraneel-Hajarnis/TalentLens/README.md

 ### Running the Application

-You need to run all three services simultaneously:
+For the application to function correctly, run all three services simultaneously in separate terminals:

 1. **Start the NLP Engine** (Port 8000)
    ```bash